-Oesterreich.gv.at is an internet platform linking to a large number of public authorities.
-As the one-stop eGovernment platform for citizens, it provides information on all interactions with Austrian authorities required in the most frequent life situations - such as pregnancy, childbirth, marriage or housing - and allows to complete some of these procedures electronically.
+As the one-stop eGovernment platform for citizens, oesterreich.gv.at provides information on all interactions with Austrian authorities required in the most frequent life situations - such as pregnancy, childbirth, marriage or housing - and allows to complete some of these procedures electronically.
 The portal constitutes an interface between authorities and citizens, with an emphasis on transparency, user-friendliness and clarity of information.
-The portal can be accessed 24/7 in order to obtain useful information on how to deal with different authorities in over 200 life situations.
-Furthermore, it makes it possible to complete a large number of administrative procedures (e.g., voting card application) electronically via the oesterreich.gv.at website.
+The portal can be accessed 24/7 to obtain useful information on how to deal with different authorities in over 200 life situations.

-Since 22 March 2019, the website has been expanded with the introduction of new services for citizens (e.g. baby point and relocation) and has been renamed oesterreich.gv.at.
-In addition, in March 2019 a chatbot named Mona and a dedicated mobile app were launched to improve the service quality of Austria's most used eGovernment portal for citizens (> 50 million visits in 2021).
+Since 22 March 2019, the website has been expanded with the introduction of new services for citizens (e.g. baby point and relocation).
+In addition, in March 2019 a chatbot named Mona and a mobile app were launched to improve the service quality of Austria's most used eGovernment portal for citizens (> 59 million visits in 2022).

 The Digital Office App - which is the mobile complement to the online platform oesterreich.gv.at - was launched to facilitate a centralised, mobile and easy access for citizens to the most important administrative services, as an important step to allow for the use of eGovernment anytime and anywhere.
-The app has already been downloaded over 300 000 times from the app stores.
-The Digital Office App supports a single signon functionality and is planned to be expanded into an ID platform to include new functionalities (e.g., electronic driving licence or registration certificate).
+The app has already been downloaded over 1.5 million times (as of March 2023).
+The Digital Office App supports a single sign-on functionality and is planned to be expanded into an ID platform to include new functionalities (e.g., electronic driving licence or registration certificate).